How To Delete Old Files From Your FTP Server

 automatic-delete-old-files-from-server

-Ok.
-So this is what we'd like to achieve in this automated file transfer tutorial.
-Every night, at 9:30 PM, our MFT server should scan the contents of a particular directory and look for files that have reached a year old.
-You can specify any age but, for this example, let's just use 365 days or 1 year.
+Automation makes file deletion easy and consistent without manual labor.
+For example, you can follow this automated file transfer tutorial to automatically delete files once they’re a year old.
+Every night, at 9:30 PM, JSCAPE MFT server should scan the contents of a particular directory and look for files that have this minimum age.
+You can specify any age, but this example will use 365 days or 1 year.
 If any such files are found, the server should then automatically delete those files.

 01-delete-old-files-from-server

-1. A directory monitor that would scan a specific directory for one year old files;
+1. A directory monitor that will scan a specific directory for one-year-old files

-2. A trigger that would activate the directory monitor every night at 9:30 PM; and
+2. A trigger that will activate the directory monitor every night at 9:30 PM; and

-3. Another trigger that would automatically delete each one year old file found by the directory monitor.
+3. Another trigger that will automatically delete each one-year-old file found by the directory monitor

-Now that we have a plan, let's put that plan into action.
+Now that you have a plan, here are the steps on how you can put that plan into action.

 02-monitor-aged-files